-Sometimes, it seems that the Universe is determined for me to find growth edges in my life.
-Day before yesterday was one of those.
+Sometimes, it seems that the Universe is determined to help me find growth edges in my life.
+The day before yesterday was one of those.

 First, playing ace-queen offsuit wrong

 We had just gotten the afternoon $5/$10 no-limit hold’em game kicked off.
-Everybody was in a good mood because we had cards in the air almost a full hour before we usually do.
+Everybody was in a good mood because we had cards in the air almost a full hour before we usually did.

 We were only in the second orbit when David opened to $40 in the cutoff.
 The button folded, and I found A♥Q♠ in the small blind.
-David is a very active gambly player, so I was happy to 3-bet, which I did, to $160.
-The big blind folded, and it was back on David, who chuckled.
+David is a very active gamble player, so I was happy to 3-bet, which I did, to $160.
+The big blindfolded, and it was back on David, who chuckled.

 “I’m all in.”